telerik/ajax-docs/controls/treeview/changes-and-backwards-compatibility/lightweight-rm-improvements-r3-2016.md

 ## Changes in the HTML Structure of a Node with a tri-state Checkbox

-The node with s tri-state checkbox has been changed from:
+The node with a tri-state checkbox has been changed from:
 ````HTML
 <div class="rtTop ContentCssClass rtSelected SelectedCssClass">
 	<span class="rtSp"></span>